Joe Moore (television journalist)

-Joe Moore is an American television personality.
+Joseph Brice Moore Jr., known professionally as Joe Moore, is an American television personality.
 He is known mainly as the principal news anchor at KHON-TV in Honolulu, Hawaii; the state's Fox affiliate and highest-rated station.
 He is also a professional actor and playwright.

 Early life, military

 Growing up in Honolulu, Moore attended Aiea High School for three years, but graduated from Beavercreek High School in Beavercreek, Ohio, where his father, a career United States Air Force officer, was stationed.
 He attended the University of Maryland, College Park where he majored in communication and history, but after two years of college, he enlisted in the United States Army.
 Moore served two tours of duty during the Vietnam War with the Army's 25th Infantry Division in Cu Chi, Vietnam, and the American Forces Vietnam Network in Saigon with close friend Pat Sajak.

 Journalism

 Moore returned to Hawaii in 1969, joined KGMB as sports anchor under mentor and news director Bob Sevey.
 After nine years as part of the market-dominating news team at KGMB, Moore moved to KHON-TV which was then Hawaii's NBC affiliate (it joined Fox in 1995).
 Within a few years, KHON had passed KGMB as the top-rated station in Hawaii—a lead it continues to hold.
 In 2008, KHON-TV extended Moore's contract as lead news anchor for ten years.